-Equation 21 - Membrane Voltage Equation for GPe/GPi
+Equation 8 - Membrane Voltage Equation for GPe/GPi

 In addition to the potassium, sodium, and leakage currents, the model takes into account low-threshold T-type calcium current (It), calcium current (ICa), synaptic input from the STN (ISn→Ge), and an input from other GPi (GPe) neurons (IGe→Ge).
 There is also an applied voltage (Iapp), which represents a constant input from the striatum.
 The conductance values for each ion channel are represented by the gx variables in each current equation.
-The slowly operating gating variables n, h, and r are a function of both time and voltage and are governed by Equation 7 and Equation 8 (X = n, h, r).
+The slowly operating gating variables n, h, and r are a function of both time and voltage and are governed by Equations 14 and 15 (X = n, h, r).